getcarina/getcarina.com/_best-practices/container-technologies-market-analysis.md

 All container-related tools are not only young, but are also moving at a rapid pace.
 For some, their statements of what they’re meant to aid with and which technologies they respectively interoperate with lack clarity or are still to be determined.
-It is the author’s opinion that throughout 2015 the community will make it known which technologies are meant to stick and which should be shelved.
+Ultimately, the community will decide which technologies will grow and evolve and which should be shelved.

 ### Docker

-Of all the container-related tools available, Docker is the best known and most popular; Docker's wide adoption has spawned a slew of technical opportunities to revamp and reconstitute how datacenters and application stacks should look and operate.
+Of all the container-related tools available, Docker is the best known and most popular.
+Docker's wide adoption has spawned a slew of technical opportunities to revamp and reconstitute how datacenters and application stacks should look and operate.
 There are varying degrees of features and capabilities that span and even spill over from one technology to the other, and noticing these subtleties is a very complex and tedious task.
-Figuring out which set of technologies will help you establish your future roadmap comes down to understanding the types of users you’re trying to enable, as well as the classes of workloads that you wish to manage across your resources.
+Figuring out which set of technologies will help you establish your future roadmap comes down to understanding the types of users you’re trying to enable, as well as the classes of workloads that you want to manage across your resources.

 Whether or not you intend to work directly with Docker, learning about Docker will help you develop the vocabulary and understand the concepts to make sense of other container tools.
 [Docker's documentation](http://docs.docker.com/) is a good place to begin that effort.

 ### Recommendations

 For specific observations and suggestions that you may wish to implement as you begin working with containers, we have developed a collection of best-practices articles about tools and practices in the container ecosystem.
-After the title of each article here, it's key recommendations are summarized; for details explaining a recommendation, follow the link to the article.
+After the title of each article here, it's key recommendations are summarized.
+For details explaining a recommendation, follow the link to the article.

 * [Introduction to container technologies: Docker](/container-technologies-docker/)